 The trail that is located between 2,000m~3,600m above sea level is rich in plants that do well in various elevations, ranging from frigid ecosystems, to coniferous ecosystems to broad-leafed ecosystems of the mixed type.
 Common plantation species are bamboo groups, round-shaped pines on Jade Mountain, high mountain azalea, Taiwanese cold firs and Taiwanese hemlock spruce, cypress, Japan cypress, white cedar, Japanese cypress and camphor trees.
 Fauna resources are munt-jac, 、wild boar, water deer, goats, squirrels, flying squirrels, white-faced flying squirrels, Taiwanese monkeys and South Chinese weasels.

-Overall, Chilai / Nengao Antonjun Sectors is the 5th most popular walking & backpacking of all 21 hiking in China.
+Overall, Chilai / Nengao Antonjun Sectors is the 5th most popular hiking trail of all 21 hikes in China.